taygumus/wp-docker-stack/README.md

 ## Architecture & Workflow

+This section describes the internal structure of the stack and is intended for users who want to understand, extend, or adapt the system beyond basic usage.

-The stack follows a **Three-Tier Architecture** for the application runtime, complemented by a dedicated **Operations Plane** for lifecycle management.
+The design follows a **Three-Tier Architecture** for the application runtime, complemented by a dedicated **Operations Plane** for lifecycle management.

 ### System Diagram

+The diagram below illustrates the high-level relationships between runtime services, data persistence, and operational tooling.
+Solid arrows represent runtime dependencies, while dashed arrows indicate operational or administrative interactions.

 ```mermaid
 flowchart TB